Newspaper Sections

 The Yonaguni Monument can be found under the sea, near the island of Yonaguni, Japan.
 The island is the westernmost part of Japan, so far west that it is only 111 km from the east shore of Taiwan and 2,000 km from Tokyo.

 The person who discovered the monument was Kihachiro Aratake.
-The Yonaguni Monument was founded in 1986.
+The Yonaguni Monument was discovered in 1986.
 Before finding the monument, Aratake was already a well-known scuba diver who owned a scuba diving center called Sou Wes, located in Sonai, Japan, on the north shore.
 While looking for hammerhead sharks, Kihachiro stumbled across a strange structure.
 He called it “the underwater Machu Picchu.”
 The site is now called “Kaitei Iseki” (Japanese for “the Monument on the bottom of the sea”).
 People took an instant interest in the discovery, as its origin is unclear—nobody is sure if it was naturally formed or man-made.

 A dive blogger named Florine Quirion wrote about the site.
 Quirion had learned about the site and wanted to visit it herself.
 Once she saw it, she was curious about what people thought of the monument, so she made an Instagram post to poll opinions.
 When the results came in, 67 percent thought the site was naturally made, while the remaining 33 percent thought the site was man-made.
 [Read More]